An Optimal Algorithm for Finding Champions in Tournament Graphs: Related Work

-Ailon \emph{et al.} \cite{DBLP:journals/ml/AilonM10,DBLP:conf/colt/AilonM08} provide a bound to the error achieved by the Quicksort algorithm when used to approximate a Slater solution.
+Ailon \emph{et al.}~\cite{DBLP:journals/ml/AilonM10,DBLP:conf/colt/AilonM08} provide a bound to the error achieved by the Quicksort algorithm when used to approximate a Slater solution.
 The error is defined as the number of misordered pairs of vertices.
 Ailon \emph{et al.} show that the expected error is at most two times the best possible error.
 It is apparent that the proposed algorithm requires $\Omega(n \log n)$ arc lookups with high probability.
 Even though the overall approximation is good, this algorithm fails in finding a champion $w$ every time one of the Quicksort pivots beats $w$, hence it is not suitable for our purposes.

-The results by Shen \emph{et al.} \cite{DBLP:journals/siamcomp/ShenSW03} and Ajtai \emph{et al.} \cite{DBLP:journals/talg/AjtaiFHN16} provide a ranking based on the definition of \textit{king}.
+The results by Shen \emph{et al.}~\cite{DBLP:journals/siamcomp/ShenSW03} and Ajtai \emph{et al.}~\cite{DBLP:journals/talg/AjtaiFHN16} provide a ranking based on the definition of \textit{king}.
 The vertex $u$ is a king if for every vertex $v$ there is a directed path from $u$ to $v$ of length at most $2$ in $T$.
-The ranking algorithm by Jian \emph{et al.} \cite{DBLP:journals/siamcomp/ShenSW03} finds a sorted sequences of vertices $u_1, u_2, \ldots, u_n$ such that for every $i$ 1) $u_i$ beast $u_{i+1}$, and 2) $u_i$ is a king in the sub-tournament induced by the items $u_{i}, u_{i+1}, \ldots, u_n$.
-The authors provide a $\O(n^{3/2})$ deterministic algorithm to compute this sequence.
-In addition, quicksort produces such a sequence in $\O(n \log n)$ comparisons w.h.p. and quickselect retrieves a king in expected linear time.
+The ranking algorithm by Jian \emph{et al.}~\cite{DBLP:journals/siamcomp/ShenSW03} finds a sorted sequences of vertices $u_1, u_2, \ldots, u_n$ such that for every $i$ 1) $u_i$ beast $u_{i+1}$, and 2) $u_i$ is a king in the sub-tournament induced by the items $u_{i}, u_{i+1}, \ldots, u_n$.
+The authors provide a $O(n^{3/2})$ deterministic algorithm to compute this sequence.
+On the flip side, a $\Omega(n^{4/3})$ deterministic lower bound for the retrieval of a single king holds.
+In addition, quicksort produces such a sequence in $O(n \log n)$ comparisons w.h.p. and quickselect retrieves a king in expected linear time.
+To date the deterministic complexity of finding a king in a tournament is still unknown, however attempts at understanding the problem proceed relentless~\cite{kings-newest}.
 Unfortunately, the definition of king is weaker than the one of Copeland winner.
-Indeed, the latter implies the former \cite{GS:reid2013tournaments}, and it is possible to construct tournaments in which every vertex is a king.
+Indeed, the latter implies the former~\cite{GS:reid2013tournaments}, and it is possible to construct tournaments in which every vertex is a king.
 Thus the definition of king does not help us in the identification of the best candidate.